| Title: | Simple Definition Of Time Intervals |

 Function use 'isDayOff() API'.

-For get official day offs for your country you must install httr package and switch options timeperiodsR.official_day_offs
+For get official day offs for your country you must install httr package and switch options timeperiodsR.official_day_offs to TRUE or set system variable TPR_DAY_OFFS=TRUE.

 Now allow next country: